tomas-fryza/esp-micropython/lab6-serial/README.md

            display.pixel(i+pos_x, j+pos_y, val)
    ```

-5. Combine RTC and OLED examples and print current time on OLED display.
+5. Combine both, RTC and OLED examples and print the current time on OLED display.

 <a name="challenges"></a>